-There are so many little things that make Phoenix special: the architecture, the surrounding desert, its cultural institutions, and its laid-back, fun-loving atmosphere, just to name a few.
-Capture moments that make exploring Phoenix so memorable with pictures at these iconic sights and favorite spots across the Valley of the Sun!
+There are so many things that make Phoenix unique: the architecture, the surrounding desert, its cultural institutions, and its laid-back, fun-loving atmosphere, just to name a few.
+As you explore these Phoenix features, you’ll understand what makes the city so special.
+Capture moments that make exploring Phoenix so memorable at these iconic sights and favorite spots across the Valley of the Sun.

 It's time to go beyond.
 Follow trails that reveal mighty mountaintops.
 Wander among iconic landscapes beneath picture-perfect skies.
 Let the Sonoran Desert be your guide to limitless adventure.